 Naeem Aljiwar, a development located in southwest Medina, within the Alharam zone boundaries.
 The project is on a total land area of 2.2 million square meters.

 The project planning is complete and divided into plots.
-The company had finished the construction of 499 villas in the project and in the process of selling the remaining.
+The company had finished the construction of 499 villas and by end of Dec 2019 69% has been sold.
+We are in the process of selling the remaining inventory.